 A bit further south you will find one of my favourites of the day, a floating dock promenade where you can connect to a lot of tourist facilities.

 Landungsbrucken houses some restaurants and souvenir shops, but this is also the starting point for many sightseeing buses and THE place to get aboard one of the harbor and/or canal boat tours.
 Unfortunately not in January when I was there, but I will surely come back for that as I love boat tours!

 Next to the Landungsbrucken there is a domed building which is almost 110 years old.
 It doesn’t look that special from the outside, but go in and you will definitely amazed.

 Inside you will see 4 large elevators which bring people, bicycles and even cars down to the tunnel 24 meters under the ground.
 The tunnel goes on 426 meters under the Elbe to the south side of the river.

 Hamburg has many large churches, but ‘’the Saint Michael’’ is the most famous of all.
 The 355 year old colorful building alone is already impressive inside and out, but the panoramic views from its 106 meters high platform should be amazing both at day as night!

 What I really enjoyed was just to walk along the Alster lake with its nice lanes and parks.
 Here you have many benches which offer tranquil and direct lake views embraced by the sights of the city.
 When I was there the weather was a bit gloomy but imagine how beautiful these views must be in spring or summer?

-The Hauptbahnhof (‘’Central Train Station’’) has impressive architecture and a rugged outlook which I really appreciated.
+(‘’Central Train Station’’) has impressive architecture and a rugged outlook which I really appreciated.